 People love people... tell the stories of your people with leaflets, digital interpretation, storytellers and events

 How we are helping the UK's churches and chapels

-Our grants to churches and chapels in 2018 for urgent repairs, new facilities, maintenance and project development.
+Grants we awarded to churches and chapels in 2019 for urgent repairs, new facilities, maintenance and project development.

 The cookie settings on this website are set to "allow cookies" to give you the best browsing experience possible.
 If you continue to use this website without changing your cookie settings or you click "Accept" below then you are consenting to this.